The Size of Interpolants in Modal Logics: Overview

 The lack of general results in modal logic is not surprising: even in the case of propositional logic it is a major open problem whether Craig interpolants or uniform interpolants of polynomial size always exist.
 Although it is conjectured that this is false and both are of superpolynomial size in general, a proof would entail P $\not=$ NP and so is currently out of reach.
 As a result, the landscape of unconditional known lower bounds is rather sparse: currently, lower bounds have only been established for restricted fragments, most notably the monotone fragment of propositional logic, where one can show exponential lower bounds on the size of interpolants~\cite{razborov1985lower,DBLP:journals/combinatorica/AlonB87}.
 Clearly, lower bounds obtained for propositional logic automatically transfer to modal logics.
 Thus, for example, the aforementioned exponential lower bound on the size of Craig interpolants in the monotone fragment of propositional logic immediately yields corresponding exponential lower bounds for monotone fragments of modal logics.
 An intriguing question, which we will pursue here, is when \emph{upper bounds} for the case of propositional logic transfer to the modal setting.

 Not every modal logic has the CIP, let alone the UIP.
-Indeed, while many standard modal logics have CIP, it is, for instance, known that only at most 37 normal modal logics containing S4 have CIP~\cite{GabMaks}.
+Indeed, while many standard modal logics have CIP, it is, for instance, known that in the uncountable set of normal modal logics containing S4 only at most 37 normal modal logics have CIP~\cite{GabbayMaks05}.
 We refer the reader to Figure~\ref{fig:landscape} for a small fragment of the landscape of modal logics, containing logics without CIP, logics with CIP and logics with UIP.
-Here and in what follows, a logic is called tabular if it is complete for a finite set of finite frames and pre-tabular if it is not tabular but all proper extensions are tabular.
+Here and in what follows, a logic is called tabular if it is determined by a finite set of finite frames and pre-tabular if it is not tabular but all proper extensions are tabular.
 Note that a tabular logic with CIP also has UIP since one can obtain a uniform $\sigma$-interpolant for a formula $\varphi$ by taking the conjunction over all relevant Craig interpolants (as there are only finitely many non-equivalent formulas over a finite signature of propositional variables).

 We next discuss the main contributions of this paper.
 Unless stated otherwise, the size $|\varphi|$ of a formula $\varphi$ is the length of $\varphi$ if represented as a dag (or equivalently, the number of subformulas of $\varphi)$.
 See also Section~\ref{sec:conclusion} for further discussion regarding dag-size and tree-size.